Pizza Delivery (SpongeBob SquarePants): Release

 "Pizza Delivery" originally aired on Nickelodeon in the United States on August 14, 1999, at 10:00am, with a TV-Y7 parental rating.
 The episode was released on the DVD compilation called SpongeBob SquarePants: Christmas on September 30, 2003.
 It was also included in SpongeBob SquarePants: The Complete 1st Season DVD released on October 28, 2003.
+In June 2004, the Game Boy Advance Video added the episode along with other series such as All Grown Up! and The Fairly OddParents, in the compilation cartridge Nicktoons Collection Volume 1.
 On September 22, 2009, "Pizza Delivery" was released on the SpongeBob SquarePants: The First 100 Episodes DVD, alongside all the episodes of seasons one through five.
 On April 29, 2014, "Pizza Delivery" was released on the "SpongeBob, You're Fired!" episode compilation DVD.
+"Pizza Delivery" was also included in a slim packaging reprint of the 1st season DVD, which released in 2012.
+It was reissued in a box set with season 2's slim release in 2018.

 Reception

 Ratings

 When this episode initially aired on Nickelodeon on August 14, 1999, at 10:00am alongside its sister episode "Home Sweet Pineapple," it was reported to have received 1.617 million viewers with kids aged 2–11, losing in that demographic to a rerun of Pokémon, which had 2.227 million by comparison.
 However, the episode beat out the rerun in total viewers, with a total of 2.471 million tuning to watch SpongeBob, while Pokémon had averaged 2.326 million viewers that day.
 This left both shows tied in the ratings they had competed for over the last five weeks, beginning when SpongeBob first aired on Saturday morning on July 17.